oracle/node-oracledb/test/README.md

 - 21 - 50  are reserved for data type supporting tests
 - 51 onwards are for other tests

-## Test List
+## 4. Test List

-See test/list.txt file for the list of existing tests.
+See `test/list.txt` for the list of existing tests.